Analysis | How Trump’s Trade War Is Roiling Global Commerce: QuickTake

 To contact the reporters on this story: Andrew Mayeda in Washington at amayeda@bloomberg.net;Rich Miller in Washington at rmiller28@bloomberg.net;Austin Weinstein in New York at aweinstein18@bloomberg.net

-To contact the editors responsible for this story: Rich Miller at rmiller28@bloomberg.net, Paula Dwyer, Leah Harrison Singer
+To contact the editors responsible for this story: Sarah McGregor at smcgregor5@bloomberg.net, Paula Dwyer, Leah Harrison Singer

 ©2018 Bloomberg L.P.